openintegrationhub/openintegrationhub.github.io/docs/Services/Services.md

 has_children: true
 ---

-# Introduction
+# Overview

-This folder contains the documentation about the Open Integration Hub Services.
-A short version of the functionalities can be found below:
+The Open Integration Hub framework consists of a variety of service.
+This will give you a good overview:

+## Auditlog
+The Auditlog serves to receive, store, and return logging information about important user actions and system events.
+Other services generate audit messages and pass them on to the Audit Log via the message and event bus or a simple HTTP POST request.

+Stored Logs can be retrieved by authorized users through a simple REST API.
+[Auditlog](https://openintegrationhub.github.io/docs/Services/AuditLog.html)

+## Component Orchestrator

+The Component Orchestrator orchestrates flow lifecycle.
+It creates queues in RabbitMQ and manages Docker containers (deploy/stop/remove) for each flow node whenever a flow is created, stopped or removed.
+For further information see: .[Component Orchestrator](https://openintegrationhub.github.io/docs/Services/ComponentOrchestrator.html).

 ## Component Repository

 A component is a piece of software that connects another application to Open Integration Hub.
 This includes Adapters and Transformer.
 Components are lightweight and stand-alone Docker images stored in a component repository: [Component Repository](https://openintegrationhub.github.io/docs/Services/ComponentRepository.html).

-## Scheduler and Resource Coordinator

-There are two ways to trigger a flow execution: to poll changes periodically or to receive notifications through webhooks.
-The majority of integration flows poll perform polling as the most of APIs out there don't support webhooks.
-The polling is performed periodically with the help of the *Scheduler*.

-Because Integration Hub is a multi-tenant environment, it is theoretically possible that some tenants cause starvation of others through an unfair usage of shared resources.
-The *Resource Coordinator* enforces  every tenant to comply with the defined policies on resource sharing.

-Please read more details on scheduler and resource coordinator: [SchedulerResourceCoordinator](SchedulerResourceCoordinator.md).

-## Communication Router
+## Flow Repository

-In contrast to polling a flow can be started by an external event.
-Modern APIs provide support for webhooks in order to avoid wasting of resources when polling.
-The external system can be configured with a webhook url to be called upon changes in the external system.
-The *Communication Router* is used to expose externally-reachable URLs for integration flows that can be used to implement webhook-triggered flows.
-These URLS may be registered in external systems to sent notifications to.
-See more details on communication router: [MessageProcessing/CommunicationRouter](MessageProcessing/CommunicationRouter.md).

-## Logging & Monitoring

-Integration Hub micro-services and integration flows are running in a Kubernetes cluster.
-Read details on cluster-level logging architectures: [ManagementServices/LoggingMonitoring](ManagementServices/LoggingMonitoring.md).
+All connected solutions to the Open Integration Hub and the work they are doing there are represented by an "integration flow".
+The Flow Repository is responsible for storing, retrieving, updating and deleting integration flows: [Flow Repository](https://openintegrationhub.github.io/docs/Services/FlowRepository.html)

+## Identity Access Management

+Identity Access Management (IAM) provides secure authentication and authorization of users/clients.
+The IAM Service can be configured to use JWT tokens with HMAC or RSA.
+It has also support for OpenId Connect: [IAM](https://openintegrationhub.github.io/docs/Services/IdentityManagement.html)

+## Integration Layer Services

+The basic purpose of the Integration Layer Service is to receive data objects from one or several incoming flows, apply some business logic on them (such as a merge or split), validate them against a supplied schema, and then provide the resulting valid objects as input to other flows.
+For this purpose, the ILS is capable of temporarily storing these objects in a database until they are no longer required.
+[Integration Layer Service](https://openintegrationhub.github.io/docs/Services/IntegrationLayerService.html)

 ## Message Oriented Middleware

 All the communication between steps of an integration flow in runtime is happening through a message broker.
 Two steps of an integration flow are separate Docker container isolated from each other.
 They are connected through a messaging queue than provides them a reliable and asynchronous communication protocol.
-See more details on  message oriented middleware: [MessageProcessing/MessageOrientedMiddleware](MessageProcessing/MessageOrientedMiddleware.md).
+See more details on  message oriented middleware: [MessageProcessing/MessageOrientedMiddleware](https://openintegrationhub.github.io/docs/Services/MessageOrientedMiddleware.html).

-## Secure-Key-Management

-An integration flow defines how data flow between various external systems and how these data are transformed between steps of that flow.
-However an integration flow does not define how to connect to these external systems.
-An integration can be considered as a clonable template that must not contain any sensible user data, such as API credentials.
-The API credentials are stored in the secure-key-management: [SecureAccessControl/SecureKeyManagement](SecureAccessControl/SecureKeyManagement.md)).

-## Identity and Access Management

-Identity and Access Management (short: IAM) is one of the core components in OIH which is needed to provide a secure authentication and authorization of users/clients.
-The IAM Service can be configured to use JWT tokens with HMAC or RSA.
-It has also support for OpenId Connect: [IAM Concept](SecureAccessControl/IAMConcept.md))

-## Integration Content Repository
+## Meta Data Repository

-All connected solutions to the Open Integration Hub and the work they are doing there are represented by an "integration flow".
-These flows have to be stored, retrieved, updated and deleted.
-The Integration Content Repository will provide these functionabilities: [/RepositoryManagement/IntegrationContentRepository](https://github.com/openintegrationhub/openintegrationhub.github.io/blob/master/docs/Services/FlowRepository.md)
+The Meta Data Repository is responsible for storing domains and their master data models.
+The models stored within this service are consulted for different tasks such as data validation.
+The meta models are also used by the transformer to map the incoming data onto the Open Integration Hub standard.
+For further information see:[Meta Data Repository](https://openintegrationhub.github.io/docs/Services/MetaDataRepository.html)

+## Scheduler

+There are two ways to trigger a flow execution: to poll changes periodically or to receive notifications through webhooks.
+The majority of integration flows poll perform polling as the most of APIs out there don't support webhooks.
+The polling is performed periodically with the help of the Scheduler: [Scheduler](https://openintegrationhub.github.io/docs/Services/Scheduler.html)

+## Secret Service

+The Secret Service is used to  securely store and access client/user credentials.
+For further information see: [Secret Service](https://openintegrationhub.github.io/docs/Services/SecretService.html).

+## Webhooks

+The webhooks service is used to expose externally-reachable URLs for integration flows that can be used to implement webhook-triggered flows.
+The webhooks service receives http calls and passes messages to execution.
+For further information: [Webhooks](https://openintegrationhub.github.io/docs/Services/Webhooks.html).